-The state of Arizona abides by an “at-will” termination policy, meaning non-contract employees can walk away at a moment’s notice, and employers can terminate non-contract employees at any time without cause.
+The state of Arizona abides by an “at-will” termination policy, meaning non-contract employees can walk away at a moment’s notice, and employers can terminate non-contract employees at any time for any reason or no reason.
 However, both as a contract employee or a non-contract employee, you have certain rights.
-Your employer cannot terminate your employment for unfair reasons, such as discrimination or because you filed a complaint.
+Your employer cannot terminate your employment for unlawful, such as based on your gender, religion, age, disability, national origin, race, or because you opposed such discrimination or other unlawful activity.

 Most likely, you will only think about a wrongful termination suit if you find yourself out of a job and are not provided with a good reason why.
-Knowing where you stand with a company at the time of termination can help you identify wrongful termination activities early on.
+While under these circumstances you likely are entitled to unemployment benefits, this does NOT by itself create a claim for wrongful discharge.
+However, knowing where you stand with a company at the time of termination can help you identify what potential claims you may be entitled to bring.

 Some companies try to cover up wrongful termination actions with fabricated performance complaints and other information, making wrongful termination cases complex.
 If you face wrongful termination, an employment attorney can help conduct an investigation to build a case against an employer for his or her misconduct.

 Types of Wrongful Termination

 If you are fired for any reason other than a clear violation of company policy, company restructuring or a history of poor performance, you may want to look into a wrongful termination claim.
 To defeat a potential wrongful termination claim, an employer needs a justified reason for termination.

 - Being terminated for opposing unlawful activity (for example, by complaining internally or to the EEOC, IRS, or other government agency) or participating in an investigation of the company.
 This is known as retaliation.
 If you complain about workplace safety, discrimination, wage and hours, a denied leave claim or any other grievance, and you are subsequently terminated, you may have a wrongful termination claim.